The bus terminal in Costa da Caparica, next to the town's tallest building, known as the Torre das Argolas.

 To reach Costa da Caparica from Lisbon, you can either drive across 25 de Abril Bridge or take a bus.
 There are buses departing from terminals in Lisbon and from Cacilhas across the river:

 Buses from Lisbon to Costa da Caparica

-The Carris Metropolitana bus 3710 departs every 10, 15 or 20 minutes, depending on the time of day, from Sete Rios (take the metro to Jardim Zoológico on the blue line).
+The Carris Metropolitana bus 3710 departs every 10, 15, 20, or 30 minutes, depending on the time of day and the season, from Avenida Padre Manuel da Nóbrega by Praça Francisco Sá Carneiro in the Areeiro district (take the metro to Areeiro on the green line).
 There’s also the more infrequent 3709 (operating only on weekdays and only about half a dozen times a day), departing from Parque Eduardo VII, by Praça Marquês de Pombal.
 These buses take 55 minutes to reach Costa da Caparica and end up at the same terminal, by Praça Padre Manuel Bernardes in the center of town, about a 10-minute walk from the beach.

 NOTE: Soon (date to be announced) there will be another bus from Lisbon to Costa da Caparica, the 3708, departing from Cais do Sodré.

 Buses from Cacilhas to Costa da Caparica and Fonte da Telha